 Skip to main content

-Anavar and Testosterone: Risks, Monitoring, and Medical Guidance
+Anavar and Testosterone: Safety, Risks, and Medical Guidance

 Anavar and testosterone are often discussed in the context of strength, recovery, and body composition.
 But these treatments also affect hormone signaling, liver markers, cholesterol, cardiovascular risk, fertility, mood, and long-term endocrine function.